-Your brain needs vitamins A, D, K, and E. But there aren’t water soluble.
+Your brain needs vitamins A, D, K, and E. But there aren’t water-soluble.
 They need fat to get to your brain.
-When you eat fat, you reduce the risk of brain illnesses, suggests a study in Behavioural Pharmacology.

-Is it nutrition fact or fiction that meat rots in your body?
+Is it nutritional fact or fiction that meat rots in your body?

 Our digestive systems are accustomed to eating meat.
 The human body makes full use of all the vitamins, proteins, fats, and other nutrients contained in meat, per Appetite and the European Journal of Nutrition.

-But that’s not a bad thing.
-Good bacteria in you intestine digest fiber and convert it to short-chain fatty acids that have enormous benefits for your health, states a study in the Journal of Clinical Gastroenterology.
+Good bacteria in your intestine digest fiber and convert it to short-chain fatty acids that have enormous benefits for your health, states a study in the Journal of Clinical Gastroenterology.